10 Best Restaurants in Killington, VT (2026 Update)

 Menu items including Curry Cauliflower, Lamb Kofta skewers, a Thai chicken salad with mandarin oranges, and a ginger soy vinaigrette will ensure those with adventurous palettes are entertained.

-There is an outdoor patio in the Spring, Summer, and Fall, and they offer popular monthly Wine Dinners.
+There is an outdoor patio in the Spring, Summer, and Fall, and they offer special dinners and events when scheduled.

 The Garlic